 BitChomp Mining Pool (2011)

 I ran a NMC/BTC mining pool (BitChomp) for a short while in 2011.
 That died after the pool became insolvent due to a repeating-payments bug in my BTC payout code.
 For whatever reason the same code worked fine for NMC payouts, but BTC payouts encountered an exception between the send BTC tx and record the payout in the DB steps.
 The regular cronjob to trigger payouts meant that (by the time I woke up) BitChomp's first Bitcoin mining payouts (about ~7-8 BTC out of 50 BTC reward) had been sent to miners 6 times over until the wallet was drained.
 The reward distribution model (PPLNS, or SMPPS, mb) meant that the pool was able to build up a buffer of excess reward, but that needed to be maintained to pay miners later during unlucky periods (or something like that).
 The takeaway is that distributing the excess like this meant that the internal accounting of the pool was out of wack, and meant it was insolvent.
 I learned a valuable lesson about handling atomic, irreversible events and DB synchronization; and I'm glad it happened early in my career and not in a high-stakes situation.

 Marketcoin, Ethereum, Eudemonia, The Grachten, Quanta (May 2013 to August 2014)

 One was The Grachten (originally GPDHT), an early implementation of a blockchain scalability soln based on merged-mining and something like pseudo-sharding.
-Later that year, it was coined a microchain by Gav Wood.
-When Gav Wood said the following, he was talking about our conversation on this idea:
+It later went on to be refined and coined [a microchain by Gav Wood.
+When Gav Wood said the following, he was talking about our conversation about this idea.